ybyzek/theniledev-examples/data-plane/pulumi/README.md

 ## Run the reconciler ##

 Ensure that the values in your `.env` file match the values used in the setup of the control plane.
-Be sure to set `NILE_ORGANIZATION_ID` and comment out `NILE_ORGANIZATION_NAME`.
+Set `NILE_ORGANIZATION_ID` and comment out `NILE_ORGANIZATION_NAME`.
 Note that `NILE_ORGANIZATION_ID` is not visible in the [Nile Admin Dashboard](https://nad.thenile.dev/) yet, but can be obtained in the Nile Admin Dashboard from the URL when you select an org.
 For example, in the URL `https://nad.thenile.dev/clustify/organization/org_02qfJTCBve6bw0XlxC92CG`, the organization id is `org_02qfJTCBve6bw0XlxC92CG`.

-Next, there are several ways to run the reconciler, as described in the following sections:
+Next, there are several ways to run the reconciler, each described in the following sections:

 - [Using yarn](#using-yarn)
 - [Executable binary](#executable-binary)